Ahmed-Ali/Cucumberish/README.md

 ### Manual Installation
 1. Copy the content of Cucumberish folder into your project and add it to your test target.
 2. This step is super important for proper reporting.
-Go to your test target build settings, and the following preprocess macro:
+Go to your test target build settings, and add the following preprocess macro:

     ```
     SRC_ROOT=$(SRCROOT)